 This unit is used by plumbers, HVAC technicians, and boiler technicians to find natural gas and sewer gas leaks.

-What Is the Best Natural Gas Detector for a Home Kitchen (Leaving the Stovetop On)?
+What Is the Best Natural Gas Detector to detect a Home Kitchen Leak?

 What Is the Best Formaldehyde (New Car Smell) Gas Detector?

 The best formaldehyde detector is a specific and NIST-calibrated formaldehyde detector, like the FD-90A-C2HO.
 This is a handheld unit that is able to detect down to 0.01 ppm of formaldehyde.

 There are many so-called formaldehyde detectors on the market.
 These low cost products made to fool non-technical customers that seek a cheap solution to their air quality problems.
 Be aware of these devices and don't waste your money.
 The Forensics Detector unit is a properly calibrated to NIST Traceable sources, meaning you can be assured that it is accurate.

 What About Smoke Smells (Cigarette, Weed, and Grass)?

 Smoke is made up of small carbon particles, sometimes referred to as particulate matter.
 They are commonly distinguished by diameter size.
 For example, PM2.5 particles have a diameter less than 2.5 microns and PM10 particles measure less than 10 microns across.

 Particulate matter is a problem for outdoor environments, where PM is produced from industrial emission and diesel engines.
 Particulate matter can also infiltrate the indoors, meaning that a high-quality HVAC filter is highly recommended.

 Indoor dust, cooking, and other sources can contribute to indoor particulate matter.
 In addition, PM can also contain aromatic components, such as smells coming from cigarette and weed smoke.